myrobot2020/Wildones/README.md

 The Shiny app is deployed on google cloud in a kubernetes cluster running a docker image that has credentials to connect to a Bigquery dataset. and can be accessed at https://wild10-ypnxrsf2bq-uc.a.run.app

-Installation
+Installation:

-To run the application locally, you will need to have R/Rstudio, github, rtools, devtools.
+1. To run the application locally, you will need to have R/Rstudio, github, rtools, devtools.
-Simply start a new project in Rstudio and pull from myrobot2020/Wildones.
+2. Simply start a new project in Rstudio and pull gitrepo  myrobot2020/Wildones.
-Next press ctrl+shift+L to load all packages and files.
+3. Next press ctrl+shift+L to load all packages and files.
-Then press ctrl+shift+T to run tests ensuring dependencies are available and data is correct.
+4. Then press ctrl+shift+T to run tests ensuring dependencies are available and data is correct.
-Finally the apps is run using the function wildApp()
+5. Finally the app can be run using by calling the function wildApp()

-The pacman package will download and load necessary packages for the application.
-The application runs on 3 datasets for UI, timeseries and mapping.

-Once the application is running, you will see a [insert brief description of the application interface here].
-You can [insert brief description of how to use the application here].

 About
-This Shiny application was created by [insert your name and contact information here].
-If you have any questions or comments about the application, please [insert preferred method of contact here].
+This Shiny application was created by Nikhil Muthukrishnan.
+If you have any questions or comments about the application, please e-mail me at nikhil.exec@gmail.com.

 Credits

-This application was created using the [insert packages or resources used here].
+This application was created based on an assignment thats available in the directory.

+Morgan Krakow gave me the most well rounded and intersting assignment ever Mayank told me there'd be light at the end of the tunnel, he gave me hope Jayprakash gave me time and security
+Manasa, gave me peace and kept me relaxed
+Manu, kept me disciplined